Hoe Kies je het Gewicht van een Verzwaringsdeken voor je Kind?

 Calming Effect

 A weighted blanket can help calm your child, especially after a busy day full of stimuli.
-The Deep Pressurek Stimulation of the blanket can reduce overstimulation and provide a sense of safety and security.
+The Deep Pressure Stimulation of the blanket can reduce overstimulation and provide a sense of safety and security.
 This effect is similar to a warm hug.

-"When your child is introduced to a weighted blanket for the first time, slowly pull the blanket up from the feet and ask what he or she thinks of it.
-Does it feel good?
-Then move the blanket up to the chest."
+When your child is introduced to a weighted blanket for the first time, slowly pull the blanket up from the feet and ask how he or she feels about it.
+If the feeling is good, then move the blanket up to the chest.

 Keep reading to discover how to choose the right weight for a weighted blanket and how to use it safely.